Five, four, three, two, one – blast off! The countdown to fun has begun with these awesome ideas for astronaut party games and activities.

 06 of 09

-For an outer space version of the traditional party game, Musical Chairs, replace the chairs with “planets.”
-Use colored playground balls, basketballs or volley balls (they must be sturdy enough for kids to sit on).
+For an outer space version of the traditional party game, musical chairs, replace the chairs with “planets.”
+Use colored playground balls, basketballs or volleyballs that are sturdy enough for kids to sit on.
 Line up the balls and have kids circle these “planets” while the music plays.
 When the music stops, they must sit on a ball.
 The player left standing is out of the game.
 Any player who loses balance and falls off of a planet is also out of the game.
-Keep playing until only one player... is left.
+Keep playing until only one player is... left.

 07 of 09

 Make or decorate a round pinata to look like a meteor.
 Fill it with candy.
 When your party guests break it open, the candy that falls is your “meteor shower.”